 Along with my father, and local people, many happy week-night evenings were spent playing bowls in Tamlaght Upper’s church hall.

 The photograph above was taken in 1949.
-Sourced from my uncle (who is actually in the photograph) many years ago, it had to be cleaned up significantly in photoshop.
+Sourced from my uncle (who is actually in the back row of the photograph) many years ago, it had to be cleaned up significantly in photoshop.
 The names (which were on a separate sheet) have also been added.
 The image shows the students that were enrolled that academic year at Drumard School.
 The surnames include Armstrong, Kelso, Getty, Crockett, Mulholland, Riddell, Rowe, Henry, Dempsey, Pollock, Anderson, Taylor, Linton, Patterson, Holmes, Kyle, Williamson, Wallace, Stewart.